 TABLE 51.
-Medium-Term Needs (TOP millions)
+Medium-Term Needs in the Public Buildings Sector

-PROGRAM OF ACTIVITY VALUE (T\$ MILLION) RESPONSIBLE AGENCY Estimated replacement cost of public building assets 5.15 38 MOI TOTAL 5.15
+PROGRAM OF ACTIVITY VALUE (T\$ MILLION) RESPONSIBLE AGENCY Estimated replacement cost of public building assets 5.15 MOI TOTAL 5.15

 38. The total number of public building assets is not currently understood so this is a preliminary/tentative estimate.
 This is the estimated replacement costs of the known public building assets at the time the report was written that suffered major damage or were destroyed.